cwyant314159/embedded-system-kata/01_blinky_timer/exercise.md

 The last exercise established a development environment and also implemented the traditional hello world applications for embedded systems (blinky).
-This exercise extends the blinky application by utilizing a timer for more precise control over the blinking frequency.
+This exercise extends the blinky application by utilizing a hardware timer for more precise control over the blinking frequency.
 Upon completion of this exercise, you should have the following:

 - processor interrupts properly configured
 - a reliable time base for other applications